-NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $50,000 to Thompson Machinery in LaVergne, Tennessee.
-This Incumbent Worker Training Grant is one of many to be awarded this year to help Tennessee companies avoid downsizing and keep jobs in the state.
-Close to $2 million in Incumbent Worker Training Grants was awarded in 2005 benefiting almost 10,000 Tennessee workers who retained their jobs and received skill upgrades.
+NASHVILLE – Governor Phil Bredesen and Tennessee Department of Labor & Workforce Development Commissioner James Neeley have awarded $14,000 to Ingram Book Group in LaVergne, Tennessee, for incumbent worker training.
+More than $3 million in Incumbent Worker Training Grants was awarded in fiscal year 2005-06 benefiting almost 15,000 Tennessee workers who retained their jobs and received skill upgrades.

 “The Incumbent Worker Training Grants are essential to help Tennessee’s workers look to the future with job growth and stability,” said Governor Bredesen.
 “This grant will help keep this company competitive and increase the skills of their talented employees.”

 “The Incumbent Worker Training Program provides grant funding for customized training for existing businesses,” said Commissioner Neeley.
 “I am proud to award this grant money to keep area workers on the job.”

 “I commend Governor Bredesen and Commissioner Neeley for awarding this Incumbent Worker grant to Ingram Book Group,” said Representative Kent Coleman.
 “This will help keep Rutherford County workers employed and help improve our economy.”

 Nashville Career Advancement Center (NCAC) played a vital role in awarding this grant.
 “This partnership with the Middle Tennessee Workforce Board, Tennessee Department of Labor and NCAC provides a strong support for local business to grow and expand,” said Christine Bradley, NCAC’s executive director.
 “It is our goal to enhance today’s workforce while looking towards the future needs of Tennessee employers.”